-Testicles come in many different shapes and sizes.
+Many factors affect the size of a person’s testicles.
 It is also common for one testicle to be slightly larger than the other and for one testicle to hang lower.
-Due to this extensive variability, there are several different ways to measure a person’s testicles.
+This is why doctors use different ways to measure a person’s testicles.

 People with testicles much smaller than this may worry.
 However, if there are no accompanying symptoms, there is rarely a problem.